davidTens/TVSeries-App/README.md

 Supports Light and Dark modes.

-Supports portrait and landscape orientaions.
+Supports portrait and landscape orientations.

 Split Screen available for iPad OS and iPhone Plus models.